kashif147/profile-service/.github/DEPLOYMENT.md

 ### Deployment fails with authentication error

-- Verify `AZURE_CREDENTIALS` secret exists in GitHub repository settings
+- Verify all three secrets exist in GitHub repository settings:
+  - `AZURE_CLIENT_ID`
+  - `AZURE_TENANT_ID`
+  - `AZURE_SUBSCRIPTION_ID`
 - Check the service principal has contributor access to the App Service
 - Ensure the subscription ID matches your Azure subscription
+- Verify Federated Credentials are configured in Azure for GitHub Actions

 ### Deployment succeeds but app doesn't work